 In the intervening years, dozens more data centers have been planned or built, including multi-story hyperscale facilities topping 50MW and 150MW.
 As cloud giants, telecommunication firms, and multinational corporations seek to better leverage the data center gateway to expand in Southeast Asia and beyond, demand can only go up.

 While sustainability is a growing priority around the world, it is felt much more acutely in the island city.
 Details are still being worked on, but Prime Minister Lee Hsien Loong had warned that safeguarding the country against floodwaters and rising sea levels would be a mammoth undertaking costing upwards of SG$100 billion (US$75 billion) over the next 100 years.

 And tropical weather aside, Singapore needs to up its effort to address green challenges – a report by Bloomberg last year noted that while the city-state has 0.0005 percent of the world’s land, it contributes around 0.11 percent of global emissions.
-To tackle the daunting challenge of slashing its carbon emissions, Singapore imposed a moratorium on new data centers in 2019, which DCD wrote about at that time.
+To tackle the daunting challenge of slashing its carbon emissions, Singapore imposed a moratorium on new data centers in 2019, which DCD wrote about at the time.